 Health and Sport Science

-The Department of Health and Sport Science offers a Doctor of Physical Therapy (DPT) and a Master of Science in Education (M.S.E.) in exercise science.
-The DPT is a fully accredited professional program that aims to graduate knowledgeable, service-oriented, self-assured, adaptable, reflective practitioners who, by virtue of critical and integrative thinking, lifelong learning, and ethical values, render independent judgments concerning patient/client needs that are supported by evidence; promote the health of the client; and enhance the professional, contextual, and collaborative foundations for practice.
+The Department of Health and Sport Science offers a Master of Science in Education (M.S.E.) in exercise science.
 The M.S.E. in exercise science is designed to prepare individuals for careers in exercise science, corporate fitness, wellness, or personal training as well as for doctoral study in the exercise sciences.
 It has a scientific base which includes a substantive research emphasis.
-Graduates will also be prepared for the American College of Sports Medicine or National Strength and Conditioning Association certification exams.
 The degree requires a research/capstone project that must be submitted to a professional journal for publication prior to graduation.

-The coordinator of the graduate program within the department will act as the student's academic advisor.
 A personalized program will be planned with the student during the first term of enrollment in an effort to meet the student's professional and personal goals and needs.
-The coordinator will also counsel the student on the purpose and requirements of graduate work, selection of courses, and the options available within the department.
+The student's academic advisor will also counsel the student on the purpose and requirements of graduate work, selection of courses, and the options available within the department.

 There are several graduate assistantships (GA) available within the Department of Health and Sport Science.
 In return for tuition remission and a stipend, GAs teach courses, labs, assist faculty with research and participate in other departmental activities as appropriate.
-Those interested in GA positions should contact the department chair.
+Those interested in GA positions should apply for graduate admission to the M.S.E in exercise science program and complete a School of Education and Health Science (SEHS) graduate assistantship application.

 A minimum of 30 semester hours is required.
 Students must achieve an average of at least B (3.0) in all work undertaken to qualify for graduation.
 Students who receive grades of C or less in two courses will be dismissed from the program.